15 Email Overload Statistics Every Knowledge Worker Should Know in 2026

 | 50+ newsletters | Impossible to read all | 20–25 min |

-12. 4.48 Billion People Use Email Worldwide
+12. How Many People Use Email Worldwide?

-- Email skills matter—managing your inbox is a career competency
+- Email skills matter — managing your inbox is a career competency

 - Volume will only increase as more people come online globally

-The solution isn't fewer emails—it's smarter email consumption.
+The solution isn't fewer emails — it's smarter email consumption.
 Tools like inbox zero systems and AI summarizers help remote workers reclaim boundaries.

 ""Those who 'over juggle,' regularly disrupting meetings and focused working sessions to check messages, are at risk of significantly reducing their IQ." — Dr. Glenn Wilson, University of London